Data for Mathematical Copilots: Better Ways of Presenting Proofs for Machine Learning: The Past -- Common Pitfalls in Current Datasets

 \paragraph{Session Types.} \begin{enumerate} \item \textbf{Zero-Shot}, where the model is prompted without further information. \item \textbf{In-Context Learning}, where additional background information is provided, ranging from clarifications of the notation to context (e.g., the chapter of the book or paper), to similar questions with corresponding proof. \item \textbf{Interactive}, where the prompter (whose mathematical abilities can span a wide spectrum) solves mathematical questions together with the language model in an interactive way as in~\cite{collins2023evaluating}. \end{enumerate}

 In practice, typical mathematical workflows require a mixture of different question and session types.
 Even if a question is not open-ended, the amount of mathematical detail and rigor the answer should contain will depend on the user's background.
 In part, this should be deduced from the way the question is phrased.
 Currently, no datasets offer support for this.
 We note that with the exception of \cite{collins2023evaluating} and the collection of CheckMate, almost all datasets are zero-shot.
 Interactive training modes are extensively employed in a formal language setup.
+IMProofBench evaluates research-level problems in an agentic setting with tools (web search and computer algebra), combining automated scoring on subproblems with expert grading of full proofs~\citep{improofbench2025}.

 For formal mathematics, different considerations apply, as outlined below.
 While modern LLMs can, to a degree, perform the tasks below, they are not specialized for these tasks: \begin{itemize} \item \textbf{Refactoring} formal mathematics to yield nicer-looking proof is a significant undertaking.
 A tool that takes as input a formal proof and refactors it along desired criteria would be a welcome addition to the toolbox of researchers working in formalizing mathematics.
 To our knowledge, the only work to date that attempts this is the \emph{ImProver}~\citep{ahuja2024improver} for Lean, which allows formal proof creation of specific length. \item \textbf{Interoperability} between different libraries of formal proofs (such as Lean's Mathlib library and Isabelle's AFP) is a long-term (but still largely unachieved\footnote{A score of overlap by assessing how many theorems out of 100 theorems have been formalized in different ITPs is provided here: \url{https://www.cs.ru.nl/~freek/100/}}) goal.
 Currently, it takes intimate knowledge of the various formal libraries in order to assess which library, and ensuing ITP, would best be used to formalize a given mathematical theorem.
 A tool that can assess the suitability of a certain ITP and its library before starting the formalization process could make formalization more accessible. \end{itemize}